310mc/https-310mc.github.io-tl/source/_posts/tropical/transform.md

 {% bubble Tetora smileconfident %}
 Aight, I’ll also be sure to cheer for ‘em without raising my voice too much.

-Once we figure out how mascots manage to make Midori-kun happy, we’ll be able to make use of it in our Yuruseitai performance.
+Once we figure out how yurucharas manage to make Midori-kun happy, we’ll be able to make use of it in our Yuruseitai performance.

 I’m excited to see your top-class shamisen performance, Pop-dayuu…☆
 {% endbubble %}